bluecaret/family-cookbook/docs/recipe/stir-fried-vegetables-yasai-itame.md

   - cabbage
   - mushroom
 excerpt: 'A quick stir-fry using any combination of vegetables like cabbage, carrots, and bell mushrooms, seasoned with soy sauce and garlic.'
+noRecipe: 'A quick stir-fry using any combination of vegetables like cabbage, carrots, and bell mushrooms, seasoned with soy sauce and garlic.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-A quick stir-fry using any combination of vegetables like cabbage, carrots, and bell mushrooms, seasoned with soy sauce and garlic.